Current Deakin Students

 Choose to study at our award-winning Cloud Campus and have the additional flexibility to balance work, life and study.
 Studying online is collaborative and engaging, while still allowing you to complete your studies when and where it suits you.

-*This course is currently undergoing approval by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
+*This course is approved by the Australian Children’s Education and Care Quality Authority (ACECQA) as an early childhood teaching qualification in Australia.
 Graduates of this course who are intending to apply for registration in Victoria or interstate may be required to provide further information.Read More

 To qualify for the award of Bachelor of Early Childhood Education, students must complete 24 credit points comprising: